 WePay Terms of Service - United States

-These Terms of Service are a legal agreement (this "Agreement") between you ("user," "you" or "your") and WePay, Inc. ("WePay," "we," "our" or "us").
-As used in this Agreement, "Service" refers to WePay's payment processing services, as well as our website, any software, programs, documentation, tools, hardware, internet-based services, components, and any updates (including software maintenance, service information, help content, bug fixes or maintenance releases) thereto provided to you by WePay, directly or indirectly.
-To use the Service, you must agree to all the terms of this Agreement.
+These Terms of Service are a legal agreement (this "Agreement") between you ("user," "you" or "your") and WePay, Inc., a Delaware corporation ("WePay," "we," "our" or "us").
+WePay is a subsidiary of JPMorgan Chase Bank, N.A. (“Chase”).
+As used in this Agreement, the "Service" refers to WePay's payment processing services, as well as our website, any software, programs, documentation, tools, hardware, internet-based services, components, and any updates (including software maintenance, service information, help content, bug fixes or maintenance releases) thereto provided to you by WePay, directly or indirectly.
+Your use of the Service constitutes confirmation of your acceptance and agreement to the terms of this Agreement.

-WePay provides the Service to users ("Merchants") to facilitate receipt by Merchants of payments by card, bank transfer, and Google Wallet Instant Buy.
+WePay provides the Service to users ("Merchants") to facilitate receipt by Merchants of payments for goods or services or donations by card and bank transfer.
 These transactions are between Merchants and persons who pay them ("Purchasers").
-Neither WePay nor Google Payment Corporation ("GPC") is a party to these transactions.
+Neither WePay, nor any Chase subsidiary or affiliate, is a party to these transactions.

-Merchants must register with WePay.
+Merchants must register for WePay directly or through the Platform.
 To register, a Merchant provides information, including email address and a self-selected password, in order to create an account ("Account").
 You are responsible for maintaining the secrecy and security of your Account access credentials and for any use of or action taken under them.

-WePay allows individuals, businesses, and non-profit organizations to register for WePay if they are located in one of the 50 United States or the District of Columbia.
-A merchant must be either a United States citizen, a legal permanent resident of the United States, or a United States business or nonprofit organization having a physical presence in the United States and authorized to conduct business by the state in which it operates.
+WePay allows businesses (including sole proprietorships), non-profit organizations and other entities to register for WePay if they are located in one of the 50 United States or the District of Columbia.
+Residents of Puerto Rico, U.S. territories (such as Guam), and U.S. military bases are not supported.
+A Merchant must be either a United States citizen, a legal permanent resident of the United States, a United States federal, state or local government agency or a United States business or nonprofit organization having a physical presence in the United States and authorized to conduct business by the state in which it operates.
 A user who opens an Account must be eighteen (18) years of age or older.
-You may open an Account for a business or nonprofit organization only if it is legitimate and you have the authority to enter into this Agreement on its behalf.
-Your acceptance of this Agreement constitutes acceptance by the business or nonprofit organization.
+You may open an Account for an entity only if it is legitimate and you have the authority to enter into this Agreement on its behalf.
+Your acceptance of this Agreement constitutes acceptance by the entity.